-How to Make a Fresh Fruit Tart
+How to Make a Cream Cheese Fruit Tart

-Tips for Making the Best Fresh Fruit Tart
+Tips for the Best Fresh Fruit Tart

 Below, find a collection of tips to help you make the best, bakery-worthy fresh fruit tart.